emoon/rocket/ogl_editor/readme.txt

 Source Code
 -----------

-Now uses a UI system called 'Emugi' which is an intermediate mode UI that was developed at the same time as the editor.
+Now uses a UI system called 'Emgui' which is an intermediate mode UI that was developed at the same time as the editor.
 Emui uses OpenGL as the rendering API for the UI making it possible to port to many platforms but using a diffrent backend is also very possible.
 The code is written in C and has currently been compiled with clang on Mac and Visual Studio 2012 (Express) on Windows.
 I have tried to keep the code as platform independent as possible and platform files are (mostly) in the src/macosx and src/windows directories.